tiktok/rush-plugins/rush-plugins/rush-link-project-plugin/README.md

 # rush-link-project-plugin

-A plugin to create a symbolic link for a package.
+A plugin that makes the current local package accessible in another location.

 # Prerequisite